3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Experiments

-The experiments encompass six typical scenarios: (a) rural roads without ground markings; (b) stepped obstacles composed of scattered rocks and earth mounds; (c) vehicle obstacles present in the direction of travel; (d) wide dirt roads with scattered weeds and shrubs; (e) dirt roads flanked by trees on both sides; and (f) muddy roads filled with deep vehicle ruts.
+The experiments are involved with six typical scenarios: (a) Rural path: rural roads without ground markings; (b) Stepped barrier: stepped obstacles composed of scattered rocks and earth mounds; (c) Vehicle barrier: vehicle obstacles presented in the direction of travel; (d) Plain: wide dirt roads with scattered weeds and shrubs; (e) Forest: dirt roads flanked by trees on both sides; and (f) Mud ruts: muddy roads filled with deep vehicle ruts.
 These scenarios simulate diverse challenges in real off-road environments, aiming to evaluate the perception performance and robustness of the algorithm under varying complexities and dynamic conditions.

 It is noteworthy that the training data is based on the RELLIS-3D dataset, which is collected using the unmanned ground platform Warthog.
 However, significant differences exist between the Warthog and the real-vehicle test platform concerning sensor models, vehicle dimensions, and sensor configurations.
 For instance, the Warthog platform and the Jeep Grand Cherokee differ in vehicle size, as well as in sensor installation heights and angles.
 These disparities pose challenges to the generalization capability of the algorithm.